 In this scenario, we are going to invest whatever we’re not spending.
 Every year, we are going to take the costs if we had bought a house, subtract the rent, and invest what is left.
 Let’s see how much that is.

 The first year, instead of making a down payment to the bank, we can invest a lump sum.
 During the following years, we invest whatever amount is left after rent.
-We invest in a broad mix of 50% stocks (MSCI World index) and 50% bonds (FTSE World Government Bond index hedged to Euro).
-A backtest analysis tells us that this portfolio has earned an average 7.7% annual return since 1985.
+We invest in a globally diversified portfolio of index funds of 70% stocks and 30% bonds.
+A historical analysis tells us that this portfolio has earned an average annual return of 7.9% between 2005 and 2020.

 We also need to take into account the transaction tax for every investment that we make.
 When investing in index funds, the transaction tax equals to 0.12% of the total amount invested.